runnerty/runnerty/docs/conf.md

 ### Notificators

-The Notificators are plugins which allows Runnerty to comunicate events from the chain and processes to different services and channels.
+The Notificators are plugins which allows Runnerty to notificate from the chain and processes to different services and channels.
 This is a list of the official available [Plugins]

 In the config.json file are defined all the notificators that are going to be used in the whole plan.

-This is an example of the configutarion of two notificators (mail and telegram):
+This is an example of the configuration of two notificators (mail and telegram):

 ```json
 {